International Developed (EAFE) vs. U.S.

 - MSCI EAFE Index earnings began to outpace the S&P 500® Index in 2017.
 But since then, S&P 500® earnings have done better due to the tax cut in 2018 and due to relative economic performance in 2019.

 - What looked like a temporary deceleration in economic growth in Europe and Japan in 2018 continued into 2019 as global trade volumes decelerated.
-Unfortunately, the Coronavirus outbreak will make it difficult for these economies to regain momentum in the intermediate term.
+Unfortunately, other structural issues such as demographics, a weak banking system, and seemingly permanent negative interest rates continue to disadvantage MSCI EAFE earnings relative to the S&P 500®.

 Sources: Bloomberg, MSCI